-The following have been specifically adapted for the North American Sand Soccer Championships rules of competition using the 2022-2023 FIFA Beach Soccer laws.

-It is meant to serve as a reference to highlight the unique differences between soccer and sand soccer, and to clarify the key points that most referees will encounter, on most matches, in an attempt to gain greater consistency in how the local matches are officiated.
+The following have been specifically adapted for the North American Sand Soccer Championships rules of competition.
+It is meant to serve as a reference to highlight the unique differences between soccer and sand soccer and to clarify the key points that most referees will encounter on most matches to gain greater consistency in how the local matches are officiated.